American Civil War prison camps: End of exchanges

-The exchange system collapsed in 1863 because the Confederacy refused to treat Black prisoners the same as whites.
+The exchange system collapsed in 1863 because the Confederacy refused to treat Black prisoners the same as Whites.
 They said they were probably ex-slaves and belonged to their masters, not to the Union Army.
 The South needed the exchanges much more than the North did, because of the severe manpower shortage in the Confederacy.
 In 1864 Ulysses Grant, noting the "prisoner gap" (Union camps held far more prisoners than Confederate camps), decided that the growing prisoner gap gave him a decided military advantage.
 He therefore opposed wholesale exchanges until the end was in sight.
 Around 5,600 Confederates were allowed to join the Union Army.
-Known as "galvanized Yankees" these troops were stationed in the West facing Native Americans.
+Known as "galvanized Yankees" these troops were stationed in the West facing Indians.

 Prisoner exchanges resumed early in 1865, just before the war's end, with the Confederates sending 17,000 prisoners North while receiving 24,000 men.
 On April 23, after the war ended, the riverboat Sultana was taking 1900 ex-prisoners North on the Mississippi River when it exploded, killing about 1500 of them.